dhmunro/dudley/README.md

 data.
 This dict-list pair of containers is also very close to JSON object and array containers.

-It is possible to create a DUdley layout describing all or most of the contents of binary files written in many other formats, such as netCDF, HDF, or PDB.
+It is possible to create a Dudley layout describing all or most of the contents of binary files written in many other formats, such as netCDF, HDF, or PDB.